Druaga1/DankOS/README.md

 in the image.

 # Special credits
-A special thanks to @KoleckOLP for helping me test this thing out!
+A special thanks to @KoleckOLP (and his Pentium 4 machine) for helping me test this thing out!